 The reason for this is because investors in the higher tax bracket found themselves owing thousands more per year, as they were unable to claim mortgage interest relief.
 SPV works differently from a personal purpose, taxing you as a company rather than an individual.

 This can be good news for higher-rate taxpayers who stand to save the most from using an SPV.
-To give you an example, let’s compare a landlord earning £1,250 per month from their property as a higher tax rate payer with an SPV and personal.
+To give you an example, let’s compare a landlord earning £1,250 per month from their property as a higher tax rate payer with a buy-to-let SPV and personal.

 SPV vs Personal